What Is Longjack?

 This supplement is best used earlier in life before they’ve started to experience a loss in testosterone levels — ideally around the ages of 25 or 30.
 Older men can also benefit from the herb, taking it as a daily health supplement to boost testosterone levels.

 Athletes benefit from Longjack for its role in boosting athletic functioning at the endocrine level.
-Strength training is especially benefited by the use of the herb, although endurance athletes may also find some benefit in their practice.
+Strength training is especially aided by the use of the herb, although endurance athletes may also find some benefit in their practice.

 And finally, women can also use the herb to their advantage.
 Testosterone is present in both men and women — the difference is simply in the ratios of the two.
 Women looking to support strength training programs look to Longjack to boost the conversion of pregnenolone to DHEA, and DHEA to free testosterone.